-In a straight-forward claim such as where your former employer has failed to pay your notice pay and which does not involve more than a single day’s hearing at the Tribunal, costs are likely to be in the region of £3-5,000 plus VAT (£3,600 - £6,000).
-More complex cases might be in the region of £5-7,000 plus VAT (£6,000 - £8,400).
-In particularly difficult cases, where the length of the Tribunal hearing exceeds one day, the costs might be above £10,000 plus VAT (£12,000).
+- In defending a straight-forward claim such as for notice pay which does not last more than a single day’s hearing at the Tribunal, costs are likely to be in the region of £6,500 to £8,500 plus VAT, though in particularly difficult cases, where the length of the Tribunal hearing exceeds one day, the costs might be above £12,000 plus VAT.

-Straight-forward claims involving unfair dismissal and a hearing not longer than one day will generally cost in the region of £7-10,000 plus VAT (£8,400 - £12,000).
-More involved cases, particularly where the hearing last for more than one day are likely to cost more than £10,000 plus VAT (£12,000).
+- Straight-forward claims involving unfair dismissal and a hearing not longer than one day will generally cost in the region of £14,000 to £17,000 plus VAT.

-Discrimination claims tend to be take longer to prepare for hearing, and the hearing itself is often longer.
-As a guide, the hearing of a case of medium legal complexity is likely to involve a hearing of two to three days, and involve costs of £15-20,000 plus VAT (£18,000 - £24,000).
+- Discrimination claims tend to take longer in terms of preparation for the hearing, and the hearing itself is often longer.
+As a guide, the hearing of a case of medium legal complexity is likely to involve a hearing of four to five days, and involve costs of £50,000 to £70,000 plus VAT.

 Do I have to commit to the full cost ‘up front’?

 Most claims settle before the main hearing.
-Most claims will follow a process which means our involvement can be broken down into the following stages:
+There are a number of steps, and most claims will follow a process which means our involvement can be broken down into the following parts:

 - Exploring settlement and negotiating settlement throughout the process;

-- Reviewing and identifying relevant documents with you, and exchanging them with the other party and agreeing a bundle of documents;
+- Reviewing and identifying relevant documents and exchanging them with the other party and agreeing a bundle of documents;

 - Taking witness statements, drafting statements and agreeing their content with witnesses